MarcLandis/MMM-Buttons/README.md

-# Magic Mirror Module: Buttons
+# MMM-Buttons

-This a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror) to act based on button presses via GPIO.
+This a module for [MagicMirror²](https://github.com/MichMich/MagicMirror) to act based on button presses via GPIO.

 ![symbolization](symbolization.png)